livecodelife/fareharbor_external_api/README.md

     source ~/.bash_profile

-## Usage
+# Usage

 The FareHarbor External API Gem is a wrapper for the FareHarbor External API.
-Each endpoint returns data only for companies that the affiliate / API-user has permission to access.
+Each endpoint of the API returns data for companies associated with an affiliate or that the API-user has permission to access.

-#### Single Company
+All endpoints are rooted at `https://fareharbor.com/api/external/v1/`.

+To see the full JSON output that each endpoint returns, please visit our [endpoint documentation.](https://github.com/FareHarbor/fareharbor-docs/blob/master/external-api/endpoints.md)

+## Primary Usage and Finding a Company

-To access a single company and find data pertaining to that company, you can use the find method.
+To access a single affiliate company, you can use the find method.
+This will return a single company object.
+The find method accepts the company 'shortname' as an argument passed in as a string.
 For ease of use, it is recommended that you save the result to a variable.

-`company = FH::Companies.find('<company shortname goes here>')`

-Now you have the ability to call methods on the affiliate variable.
-For example

-`company.items('<company shortname goes here>')`

-Is the equivalent of:

-`FH::Company.items('<company shortname goes here>')`

-#### All Companies

-To access a list of all affiliate companies available to you, use the all method on the `Companies` class:

-`FH::Companies.all`

-this will return a list of `Company` objects.

-### Paths

-All endpoints are rooted at `https://fareharbor.com/api/external/v1/`.

-Use the methods below to access JSON data corresponding with each endpoint:

-`GET /companies/`

-You can find the API information for this endpoint [here](https://github.com/FareHarbor/fareharbor-docs/blob/master/external-api/endpoints.md#companies).

-Returns a list of all companies for which you have permission to create bookings;
-note that this may include companies that have no bookable availabilities.

-Method:

-    FH::Companies.all

-The example response from the API is as below:

-     [
-        {
-          "shortname": "hawaiianadventures",
-          "name": "Hawaiian Adventures"
-        }, {
-          "shortname": "surflessonshawaii",
-          "name": "Surf Lessons Hawaii"
+`company = FH::Companies.find('<company shortname>')`

+You can now call methods on that company object to retrieve data about the company.
+Here is a sample method being called on the company object after is has been saved as variable:

+`company.items`

+If you know the company shortname and name, you can also manually create an instance of a company.
+Please note that if you choose to instantiate a company this way, you will need to pass in your data as a hash with keys of 'shortname' and 'name' and their respective values as strings:

+`company = FH::Company.new({shortname: '<company shortname>', name: '<company name>'})`

+A Company has the following attributes which can be accessed by calling them as methods:

+    company = FH::Companies.find('<company shortname>')

+    company.shortname
+    company.name

+Please see the 'Endpoints and Methods' sections below for a full list of endpoints and their corresponding methods to retrieve data.

+# Endpoints and Methods

+Use the methods below to easily consume endpoint data from the FareHarbor External API.
+Please note that in all methods below `company` refers to a Company object.
+For more information on how to instantiate a company object, please visit the 'Primary Usage section.'

+## All Companies

+    Endpoint: GET /companies/

+    Method:   FH::Companies.all

+Returns an array of Company objects; note that this may include companies that have no bookable availabilities.
+You can call methods on each Company object to return specific company data.
+For more information on how to use a single Company object, please see 'Primary Usage'.

+You can find the API information for all companies [here](https://github.com/FareHarbor/fareharbor-docs/blob/master/external-api/endpoints.md#companies).

+## Lodgings

+    Endpoint: GET /companies/<shortname>/lodgings/

+    Method:   company.lodgings

+Returns an array of Lodging objects.

+A Lodging has the follwing attributes which can be accessed by calling them as methods:

+    lodging = company.lodgings.first

+    lodging.name
+    lodging.is_self_lodging
+    lodging.url
+    lodging.phone
+    lodging.address
+    lodging.pk

+You can find the API information for all lodgings [here](https://github.com/FareHarbor/fareharbor-docs/blob/master/external-api/endpoints.md#lodgings).

+## Availability Lodgings

+    Endpoint: GET /companies/<shortname>/availabilities/<availability.pk>/lodgings/

+    Method:   company.availability_lodgings(<availability pk>)

+Returns an array of Lodging objects that include availability specific data.
+Method accepts lodging 'pk' as an argument passed in as an integer.

+A Lodging has the following attributes which can be accessed by calling them as methods:

+    lodging = company.availability_lodgings(<availability pk>).first

+    lodging.name
+    lodging.is_self_lodging
+    lodging.url
+    lodging.phone
+    lodging.address
+    lodging.pk
+    lodging.is_pickup_available

+You can find the API information for all availability lodgings [here](https://github.com/FareHarbor/fareharbor-docs/blob/master/external-api/endpoints.md#availability-lodgings).

+## Items

+    Endpoint: GET /companies/<shortname>/items/

+    Method:   company.items

+Returns an array of Item objects for which you have permission to create bookings; again, note that this may include items that have no bookable availabilities.

+An Item has the following attributes which can be accessed by calling them as methods:

+    item = company.items.first

+    item.image_cdn_url
+    item.name
+    item.cancellation_policy_safe_html
+    item.headline
+    item.cancellation_policy
+    item.is_pickup_ever_available
+    item.description_safe_html
+    item.location
+    item.customer_prototypes
+    item.images
+    item.pk
+    item.tax_percentage
+    item.description

+You can find the API information for all items [here](https://github.com/FareHarbor/fareharbor-docs/blob/master/external-api/endpoints.md#items).

+## Availabilities

+**Single Availability**

+    Endpoint: GET /companies/<shortname>/availabilities/<Availability.pk>/

+    Method:   company.availabilities

+Returns an Availability object.

+**Availabilities By Date:**

+    Endpoint: GET /companies/<shortname>/items/<item.pk>/availabilities/date/<date>/

+    Method:   company.availabilities_by_date({pk: <availability pk>, date: '<availability date>'})

+**Availabilities By Date Range:**

+    Endpoint: GET /companies/<shortname>/items/<item.pk>/availabilities/date-range/<start-date>/<end-date>/

+    Method:   company.availabilities_by_date_range({pk: <availability pk>, start_date: '<availability start date>', end_date: '<availability end date>'})

+Returns an array of Availability objects.
+Returns possibly-bookable availabilities for date, or for the range start-date through end-date.
+Note that possibly-bookable availabilities include those for which customers are requested to "call to book".
+Note that 'date', 'start_date', and 'end_date' should be in the format 'YYYY-MM-DD' and passed in a string, while the availability 'pk' should be passed in as an integer.
+When searching for an availability by date, these values must all be passed in through a single hash.

+An Availability has the following attributes which can be accessed by calling them as methods:

+    availability = company.availabilities.first
+    availability = company.availabilities_by_date({pk: <availability pk>, date: '<availability date>'}).first
+    availability = company.availabilities_by_date_range({pk: <availability pk>, start_date: '<availability start date>', end_date: '<availability end date>'}).first

+    availability.capacity
+    availability.customer_type_rates
+    availability.custom_field_instances
+    availability.item
+    availability.pk
+    availability.start_at
+    availability.end_at

+You can find the API information for all availabilities [here](https://github.com/FareHarbor/fareharbor-docs/blob/master/external-api/endpoints.md#availabilities).

+## Bookings

+The following booking methods each return a Booking object.

+A Booking has the following attributes which can be accessed by calling them as methods:

+        booking = company.booking('<booking uuid>')

+        booking.display_id
+        booking.status
+        booking.customers
+        booking.uuid
+        booking.receipt_taxes
+        booking.note_safe_html
+        booking.receipt_subtotal
+        booking.arrival
+        booking.rebooked_to
+        booking.confirmation_url
+        booking.note
+        booking.receipt_total
+        booking.pickup
+        booking.contact
+        booking.invoice_price
+        booking.custom_field_values
+        booking.pk
+        booking.rebooked_from
+        booking.external_id
+        booking.availability
+        booking.voucher_number

+### Find A Single Booking

+    Endpoint: GET /companies/<shortname>/bookings/<Booking.uuid>/

+    Method:   company.booking('<booking uuid>')

+Booking method accepts booking 'uuid' as an argument passed in as a string.

+### Create And Validate A Booking

+**Create a Booking:**

+    Endpoint: POST /companies/<shortname>/availabilities/<Availability.pk>/bookings/

+    Method:   company.post_booking(booking_data)

+**Validate a Booking:**

+    Endpoint: POST /companies/<shortname>/availabilities/<Availability.pk>/bookings/validate/

+    Method:   company.post_verify_booking(booking_data)

+These post requests accept a hash as an argument in the following format:

+        booking_data = {
+        pk: <availability pk (integer)>,
+        company_shortname: '<company shortname (string)>',
+        name: '<name (string)>',
+        phone: '<phone (string)>',
+        email: '<email (string)>',
+        customer_type_rates: [<customer type rate (integer)>, <customer type rate (integer)>]
+        note: '<note (string)>',
+        voucher_number: '<voucher number (string)'
       }
-      ]

-With the wrapper, the response from the API is transposed into `Company` objects:

-    [#<FH::Company:0x007fd17b8f17c8 @name="Hawaiian Adventures", @shortname="hawaiianadventures">,
-    #<FH::Company:0x007fd17b8f15e8 @name="Surf Lessons Hawaii", @shortname="surflessonshawaii">]

-as an array, you can call typical array methods to choose a particular company to call `Company` methods on, although it may be preferable to find a `Company` and call the methods that way.

-`GET /companies/<shortname>/lodgings/`

-You can find the API information for this endpoint [here](https://github.com/FareHarbor/fareharbor-docs/blob/master/external-api/endpoints.md#lodgings).

-Returns a list of all lodgings for a specific company.

-The easiest way to use this would be something like this:

-    FH::Companies.find(<company shortname>).company.lodgings

-Example response

-    [
-      {
-       "pk": 231,
-       "name": "Wyndham Royal Garden",
-       "phone": "(808) 943-0202",
-       "address": "440 Olohana St Honolulu, HI 96815", "url": "https:\/\/www.extraholidays.com\/honolulu-hawaii\/royal-garden-at-waikiki.aspx",
-       "is_self_lodging": false
-      }
-    ]

-With the wrapper, the response from the API is transposed into an array of `Lodging` objects:

-    [#<FH::Company::Lodging:0x007fd1a1a58f50 @name="Alii Cove", @is_self_lodging=false, @url="", @phone="", @address="", @pk=555>, #<FH::Company::Lodging:0x007fd1a1a58eb0 @name="Alii Lani", @is_self_lodging=false, @url="", @phone="", @address="", @pk=556>]

-`GET /companies/<shortname>/availabilities/<availability.pk>/lodgings/
-    FH::Company.availability_lodgings`
+Please note the class of each value in the hash.
+Also note that customer type rates are represented by an array of integers.

+### Delete A Booking

+    Endpoint: DELETE /companies/<shortname>/bookings/<Booking.uuid>/

+    Method:   company.cancel_booking('<booking uuid>')

-You can find the API information for this endpoint [here](https://github.com/FareHarbor/fareharbor-docs/blob/master/external-api/endpoints.md#availability-lodgings).
+You can find the API information for all bookings [here](https://github.com/FareHarbor/fareharbor-docs/blob/master/external-api/endpoints.md#bookings).

-Returns a list of all lodgings for a particular availability.

-the easiest way to call it would be something like this:

-    company = FH::Company.find(<company shortname>)
-    company.availability_lodgings(<availability pk>)

-Example response:

-    {
-      "lodgings": [
-        {
-          "pk": 231,
-          "name": "Wyndham Royal Garden",
-          "is_pickup_available": true
-        }
-      ]
-    }

-With the wrapper, the response from the API is transposed into an array of `Lodging` objects for the specific availability:

-    [#<FH::Company::Lodging:0x007fd1a3567d28 @name="Chalet Kilauea - The Chalet Kilauea Collection", @is_self_lodging=nil, @url=nil, @phone=nil, @address=nil, @pk=565>, #<FH::Company::Lodging:0x007fd1a3567d00 @name="Club At Waikoloa Beach Resort by Hilton Grand Vacations", @is_self_lodging=nil, @url=nil, @phone=nil, @address=nil, @pk=566>]
-...

-    GET /companies/<shortname>/items/
-    FH::Company.items

-    GET /companies/<shortname>/items/<item.pk>/availabilities/date/<date>/
-    FH::Company.availabilities_by_date

-    GET /companies/<shortname>/items/<item.pk>/availabilities/date-range/<start-date>/<end-date>/
-    FH::Company.availabilities_by_date_range

-    GET /companies/<shortname>/availabilities/<Availability.pk>/
-    FH::Company.availabilities

-    POST /companies/<shortname>/availabilities/<Availability.pk>/bookings/
-    FH::Company

-    GET /companies/<shortname>/bookings/<Booking.uuid>/
-    FH::Company.bookings

-    DELETE /companies/<shortname>/bookings/<Booking.uuid>/
-    FH::Company

-    POST /companies/<shortname>/availabilities/<Availability.pk>/bookings/validate/
-    FH::Company
+## Troubleshooting

+Some methods refer to `Companies` while others refer to `Company`.
+Please double-check the documentation above to ensure your syntax is correct.

+Many methods take a hash as an argument.
+Check the documentation above to make sure you are inputting your arguments correctly, and have included all the necessary arguments and formatted them correctly.

+If you are having difficult setting your environment variables, make sure they are properly working by first testing them out in Postman.

 ## Development